JasonDeacutis/JasonDeacutis.github.io/index.md

 </div>

 ## Realtime Raytracer, Pathtracer, & Raymarcher
 [Raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics) "wikipedia"), [Pathtracing](https://en.wikipedia.org/wiki/Path_tracing "wikipedia"), & [Raymarching](https://youtu.be/svLzmFuSBhk "YouTube") all form images by simulating rays of light entering a camera for every pixel.
-They're compulationally expensive compared to traditional <span class="tooltip" tip="Drawing images using trangles to represent objects, as any shape can be made given enough triangles.">[triangle rasterization](https://en.wikipedia.org/wiki/Rasterisation "wikipedia")</span>, but they can handle much more complicated graphical effects. **They are not necessarily challenging to program, but they are difficult to optimize.**
+They're compulationally expensive compared to traditional <span class="tooltip" tip="Drawing images using trangles to represent objects, as any shape can be made given enough triangles.">[triangle rasterization](https://en.wikipedia.org/wiki/Rasterisation "wikipedia")</span>, but they can handle much more complicated graphical effects. **They are not necessarily challenging to program, but they are difficult to optimize.** All renderers here were made from scratch in Unity running on a GTX 1070 Ti without the use of RTX.

 {% capture c %}{% include image.html src="content/RT.jpg" href="content/RT.png" inline="" %}{% endcapture %}
 {% capture f %}Traditional lights are simulated as "point" sources, meaning they are infinetly small & cast sharp shadows (rare in reality).
 Raytracing can properly simulate light sources with shape & size, creating soft shadow <a href="https://en.wikipedia.org/wiki/Umbra,_penumbra_and_antumbra#/media/File:Diagram_of_umbra,_penumbra_&_antumbra.png" >penumbra</a>.{% endcapture %}